robbert-vdh/nih-plug/README.md

   - MIDI SysEx is also supported.
 Plugins can define their own structs or sum types to wrap around those messages so they don't need to interact with raw byte buffers in the process function.
-- Support for flexible dynamic buffer configurations, including multiple input and output busses.
+- Support for flexible dynamic buffer configurations, including variable numbers of input and output ports.
 - A plugin bundler accessible through the
   `cargo xtask bundle <package> <build_arguments>` command that automatically detects which plugin targets your plugin exposes and creates the correct